Qlippoth: Kenneth Grant

-Kenneth Grant, founder of the Typhonian Order, provided extensive teachings on the qlippoth.
+Kenneth Grant, founder of the Typhonian Order, taught about the qlippoth.
 Grant emphasized the importance of understanding and integrating these darker aspects for a holistic spiritual perspective.
-In Nightside of Eden, Grant explores the Tunnels of Set, pathways corresponding to the Qlippothic Tree.
+In Nightside of Eden, Grant adds to the structure defined by the Golden Dawn and Aleister Crowley, and explores the "Tunnels of Set", pathways corresponding to the Qlippothic Tree.
 These tunnels symbolize hidden paths filled with transformative energies beneath the surface of consciousness.
-Traversing these tunnels involves confronting and integrating darker aspects of the psyche and the universe, which Grant views as crucial for spiritual development.
-Grant advocated for balancing light and dark forces, believing that engaging with Qlippothic energies can lead to significant spiritual growth.
-He often linked the Qlippoth to sex magic and Tantric practices, suggesting these could harness primal energies for transformation.
+Traversing these tunnels involves confronting and integrating darker aspects of the psyche and the universe, which Grant views as crucial.
+Grant advocated for balancing light and dark forces, believing that engaging with Qlippothic energies can lead to spiritual growth.
+He linked the Qlippoth to sex magic and Tantric practices, as primal energies for transformation.
 Grant suggested that H. P. Lovecraft's description of Yog-Sothoth as a conglomeration of "malignant globes" may have been inspired by the Qlippoth, part of his view that Qlippothic forces are integral to ancient and contemporary esoteric thought.